PattMayne/project_brunswick/README.md

         - [x] dialog (script / handwriting)
     - [x] Background for main menu screen
 - [ ] Switch to SDL3
-- [ ] Create JSON schema for Map files
-    - [ ] Validate each Map file based on the schema
-- [ ] Replace Lohmann with Glaze for JSON
-    - [ ] Make a new branch first.
 - [x] Make main menu screen
   - [x] UI module to process buttons and panels
     - [x] Buttons light up on-hover